 2.1.4 Phase 3: assessment of impacts and allocation to indicators

 Phase 3: Impacts are assessed and allocated to indicators

-The results can be shown for each different impact category, or presented in relation to particular stages in the product’s life.
-Thus, the water use for producing 1kg of bread can be shown for the whole life cycle and for each stage within that (such as farming, manufacture etc.).
+The results of an LCA can be shown for each different impact category, or presented in relation to particular stages in the product’s life.
+Thus, the water use for producing 1kg of bread can be shown for the whole life cycle and for each stage within that (such as farming, manufacture, etc.).